xarrijorge/xarrijorge/README.md

 <!-- ### 👩‍💻 I'm working on
 - Building projects to develop the skills learned from Tech above  -->

-### 💡 Goals for 2022
+### 💡 Goals for immediate future is to get familiar with:
-- Get better at UI / UX.
-I've always loved design.
+- AI / ML
-- Learn Blockchain & Distributed systems.
+- Blockchain & Distributed systems.
 I think they're the future of tech.
 - Learn Golang.
 The force looks strong with this as well.

 ### 🌴 Fun facts